 We prefer to accept submissions by email, but will also accept submissions by post.

 When emailing your submission, please attach it as a Word document or a PDF.
 Make sure your manuscript is in A4 format, with the text double-spaced and pages numbered.
+Please send your manuscript as one document file, do not separate out chapters or sections into different files.

 If sending a hard copy in the post, please make sure your manuscript is typed, double-spaced, and printed single-sided on A4 paper.
 Pages should be numbered.
 We can return your manuscript if you include a stamped, self-addressed envelope.